-- PDWS: the users' ability to perform a patient search - MPI: the users' ability to retrieve VA records - VDS: the VA users' ability to authenticate and to retrieve VA records - VistA Host: the ability for JLV to retrieve records for the specified VistA host - CAPRI: the ability for JLV to authenticate VBA users - BRS/DES: the users' ability to retrieve DOD, FEHR, and Community Partner records - SnareWorks: the ability for DOD users to authenticate - jMeadows: the application's ability to connect to external sources; users will not be able to log in to JLV until service is restored
+- PDWS: the users' ability to perform a patient search. - MPI: the users' ability to retrieve VA records. - VDS: the VA users' ability to authenticate and to retrieve VA records. - VistA Host: the ability for JLV to retrieve records for the specified VistA host. - CAPRI: the ability for JLV to authenticate VBA users. - BRS/DES: the users' ability to retrieve DOD, FEHR, and Community Partner records.

+• jMeadows: the application's ability to connect to external sources; users will not be able to log in to JLV until service is restored.